sciolkowski/elixir_sandbox/README.md

 Simple console app to generate identicons based on given string.
 To use go to `identicon` folder, run iex (`iex -S mix`) and then create new PNG files by running ```Identicon.main("your string")```

 Files will be saved in current folder, enjoy :)

+### Discuss

+Phoenix Framework app.
+Starts automatically with docker-compose, and is accessible at `http://localhost:4000`